library("margot")

 Lessons from Lab 2

-• Regression coefficients do not clarify the problem of sample/target population mismatch – or selection bias as discussed in this manuscript.
+- Regression coefficients do not clarify the problem of sample/target population mismatch – or selection bias as discussed here.

-• Generally, observed data are insufficient for assessing threats.
-Observed data do not clarify structural sources of bias, nor do they clarify effect-modification in the full counterfactual data condition in which all receive the treatment and all do not receive the treatment (at the same level).
+- Generally, observed data are insufficient for assessing threats.
+Observed data do not clarify structural sources of bias, nor do they clarify effect-modification across the full counterfactual data conditions, in which (1) all receive the treatment and (2) all do not receive the treatment (at the same level).

 The ‘sharp-null hypothesis’ states there is no effect of the exposure on the outcome for any unit in the target population.
 Unless the ‘sharp-null hypothesis’ is false, there may be effect-modification.
 For any study worth conducting, we cannot evaluate whether the sharp-null hypothesis is false.
 If we could the experiment would be otiose.
 Therefore, we must assume the possibility of effect-modification.
 Notably, whether a variable is an effect-modifier also depends on which other variables are included in the model.
 That is, just as for the concept of a ‘confounder’, where a variable is an ‘effect-modifier’ cannot be stated without reference to an assumed causal order and an explicit statement about which other variables will be included in the model (Tyler J. VanderWeele 2012).